robertu94/roibin-sz3-experiments/README.md

 ### Obtaining Data

-The data for these experiments are extreemly large (6+TB for the complete dataset used in the quality assessment) and require some process for release.
-CXI files used for this paper can be requested from LCLS from [Chunhong "Chuck" Yoon](https://profiles.stanford.edu/chun-hong-yoon).
-We are working on making a useable subset publicly available.
+The data for these experiments are extremely large (6+TB for the complete dataset used in the quality assessment).
+The full Se-SAD dataset is publicly available here [https://cxidb.org/id-54.html](https://cxidb.org/id-54.html), but require some domain knowledge to process the entire dataset.
+We include a subset of the data for testing roibin-sz3.
+For more information about CXI files used for this paper, contact the authors.

 To run in the container, you may need to set the files to world readable `chmod a+r` to be read inside the container depending on your container manager.

 ### Quality Assessment

-The quality analysis results were produced using [PSOCAKE](https://confluence.slac.stanford.edu/display/PSDM/Psocake+SFX+tutorial).
+The quality analysis results were produced using [PSOCAKE](https://confluence.slac.stanford.edu/display/PSDM/Psocake+SFX+tutorial), [PHENIX](https://phenix-online.org), and [CCP4](https://www.ccp4.ac.uk).
 Correct use of this tool requires experience and expertise in serial crystallography and is outside the scope of this document.